flekschas/regl-scatterplot/paper.md

 It has already been cited in a number of scientific publications [@lekschas2020peax; @santala2020fast; @narechania2022vitality;
-@bauerle2022symphony; @warchol2023visinity], it formed the software foundation for a computer science master thesis [@hindersson2021scatterplot], and is actively used in scientific software tools [@peax; @histocat; @eodash;
+@bauerle2022symphony; @warchol2023visinity], it formed the software foundation for a computer science master thesis [@hindersson2021scatterplot], and it is actively used in scientific software tools [@peax; @histocat; @eodash;
 @gotreescape; @jscatter; @visinity; @zeno].
 The focus on scalable rendering and interactions in combinations with a wide variety of design customizations in